K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Recreate the VM for the director-specified instance of the deployment..
+	Recreate the VM for the director-specified instance of the deployment.

 - **Parameter**